What to do when prayers seem to fail.

 3. IS THE TIMING RIGHT?

 Now, I mention again and again through this website, that God absolutely knows ‘what is best’ for each of us.
-It relates directly to “God’s will“.
-And in the case of timing his answers to our prayers, we must trust that he alone knows when it is best to answer each of them.
+It relates directly to, “The will of God“.
+And in the case of timing his answers to our prayers, we must trust that he alone knows WHEN it is best to answer each of them.

 4. DEALING WITH UNANSWERED PRAYERS